 - On every supply of goods and services

-- i.
-That takes place in Malta
+- That takes place in Malta

 - ii.
 For consideration

 - iii.
 By a taxable person

 - iv.
 Acting as such

-On every intra-community acquisition
+- On every intra-community acquisition

 - i.
-Of goods made in Malta by persons registered under articles 10/12; - ii.
-Of New Means of Transport (acquisition of certain vessels & aircrafts meeting certain specifications as per under Article 2 of VAT Act) made in Malta by any person; - iii.
-Of excise goods made in Malta by a taxable person/non-taxable legal person - On every importation made in Malta.
+Of goods made in Malta by persons registered under articles 10/12;

+- ii.
+Of New Means of Transport made in Malta by any person;

+- iii.
+Of excise goods made in Malta by a taxable person/nontaxable legal person

+- On every importation made in Malta.